 Magnetic Force: A magnetic force is defined as a force exerted between two poles of a magnet and also between electrically charged moving particles.
 It can be either attractive or repulsive.

 Did You Know?

 It is assumed often that if an object is at rest, no force is acting on it.
 But, this is not true.
-When an object is at rest, there are two forces which act simultaneously on it.
-One is the gravitational force which acts downwards and the other one is Normal force which acts upwards.
+When an object is at rest, there are two forces that act simultaneously on it.
+One is the gravitational force which acts downwards and the other one is the normal force which acts upwards.
 These two forces balance each other.
 Hence, the net force acting on the ball is zero.
 Now, if the ball is kicked, then only it will move from its stationary position because an external force greater than the other two forces is applied to it now.
 Hence, it will move in a particular direction.

 So, this was all about pushing and pulling along with the types of forces.
 Now, let us assume that your mother asked you to pull heavy luggage from one cart and put them into another cart in the first case.
 In another situation, she just asks you to drag the luggage, which one would you prefer the easier task?
 Well, dragging is easier.
 Here, dragging is a push force, on the other hand, taking out luggage from one cart to another is a pulling force.
 This is the reason we say that pushing is better than pulling.